maxrisher/calendarthatv2/README.md

 # CalendarThat V2
-CalendarThat is a web service which aims to convert any
+CalendarThat is a web service which aims to convert any text into a calendar event.
+Eg. "Lunch with Sarah next Tuesday at 1pm at Cafe Luna" -> .ics file

 # Web front end
 ### User sign up page